-Assembly deta etails: Traralgon Railway Reservoir Conservation Reservoir Special Committee Date: 24 July 2018 Time: 7:30pm Assembly Loca embly Location: Kath Teychenne Centre In Attendance Councillors: Cr Alan McFarlane Cr Graeme Middlemiss ☐ Cr Darrell White Arrival / Departure Time: Cr [ Dale Harriman ☐ Cr Kellie O'Callaghan ⊠ Cr Darren Howe ⊠ Cr Dan Clancey ☐ Cr Bradley Law ☐ Cr Sharon Gibson Officer/s: Simon Clark Matters discussed: Council officers presented proposed location for Public Toilet and Meeting space and requested comments.
+Assembly details: Traralgon Railway Reservoir Conservation Reservoir Special Committee Date: 24 July 2018 Time: 7:30pm Assembly Loca ation: Kath Teychenne Centre In Attendance Councillors: Cr Alan McFarlane Cr Graeme Middlemiss ☐ Cr Darrell White Arrival / Departure Time: Cr Dale Harriman ☐ Cr Kellie O'Callaghan ⊠ Cr Darren Howe ⊠ Cr Dan Clancey ☐ Cr Bradley Law Cr Sharon Gibson Officer/s: Simon Clark Matters discussed: Council officers presented proposed location for Public Toilet and Meeting space and requested comments.
 Committee provided direction to officers including proposing to join the existing information shelter and the proposed new building.
-Officers will present further information in due course. onduct the first special Comm 25 2018.
-Simon to publicise t Simon Clark informed the meeting that a budget surplus bid had been lodged for the replacement of the south boundary fence.
+Officers will present further information in due course.
+Committee decided to conduct the first special Committee Annual General Meeting on September 25 2018.
+Simon to publicise the meeting.
+Simon Clark informed the meeting that a budget surplus bid had been lodged for the replacement of the south boundary fence.
 Simon will have a decision on the application at the August meeting.
 The committee decided to investigate the removal of the domestic duck that have found their way to the reservoir.
 It is believed that the ducks can go to a local bush resident who is happy to care for them.
 Simon Clark informed the meeting that a decision had been taken by Council management to have the Council officer position on the Committee replaced.
 Council's Acting Coordinator Environment Sustainability, Sean-Paul Smith will be replacing Simon from the January 2019 meeting.
 Simon will be appointed to other committees currently being established by Council.